 - What is the impact of the project?
 Does it reach its stated target audience?

 - Can the project provide a model for others?
 Is it easily replicated?
 Are any printed materials available and are they of high literary quality?

 - Can the results of the project be evaluated?

-The IBBY-Asahi Reading Promotion Award 2014 was presented to The Children's Book Bank, Toronto, Canada and PRAESA, South Africa at the IBBY Congress in Mexico City in September 2014.
+The IBBY-Asahi Reading Promotion Award 2014 was presented at the IBBY Congress in Mexico City in September 2014 to The Children's Book Bank, Canada, and PRAESA, South Africa.